 Another noteworthy change in MOSERS' Statement of Fiduciary Net Position is the increase in capital assets related to the continued development of our new pension administration system.
-MOSERS capitalized a total of \$2.3 million in project costs incurred during the year, which includes staff payroll costs of \$0.7 million.
-When the new pension administration system is implemented, these capitalized software development project costs will be amortized over the estimated useful life the system.
-The project is expected to be completed in 2023.
+MOSERS capitalized approximately \$1.0 million in project costs incurred during the year.
+When the new pension administration system is implemented, these capitalized software development project costs will be amortized over the estimated useful life of the system.
+The project timeline has been extended to allow more time to test the system prior to deployment, and the project is now expected to be completed in 2024.